-The Import Configuration screen looks the same whether importing from an Onboard Filesystem, an SD Card or a flash Drive.
+The Import Configuration screen looks the same whether importing from an onboard filesystem, a micro SD card or a flash drive.
 The only difference is that the source device will be highlighted in red on the left side of the screen.
-For an example, in Figure 13-2, a file is being imported from an Onboard Filesystem.
+For an example, in Figure 13-2, a file is being imported from an onboard filesystem.